pulp-platform/pulp-dsp/README.md

 After installing the library, you can call all the functions of the library you want to use.
 Don't forget to include the header file `plp_math.h` in your codes :)

 ## License and Attribution
-Please refer to the LICENSE file for the licensing of our code.
+All source code is released under Apache v2.0 license unless noted otherwise, please refer to the LICENSE file for details.

-We got inspiration from CMSIS-DSP from ARM and partially adapted its structure.
+We are inspired by CMSIS-DSP and partially adapted its structure.